cgreenld/ld-migration-console-demo/README.md

 yarn to install dependencies, build the application, and optionally run it.

-The demo requires access to a LaunchDarkly project with at least one environment, and a flag with the key "database-migration".
+The demo requires access to a LaunchDarkly project with at least one environment, and a flag with the key "new-feature-sample".
 This flag must have six variations, each with the following keys.

 - "off" - The off state of the migration, where the read and write traffic only occurs on the legacy database.
 - "dualwrite" - The initial CDC stage of the migration, where we start writing data to our new database as well.